revk/ESP32-EnvMon/README.md

 ---

-This is basically deprecated, the EPD project and the Faikin Remote project have far more sensors and options now.
+This is basically deprecated, the EPD project and the Faikout Remote project have far more sensors and options now.

 ---